SlumBank.com

 Enact fundamental change..

 Roughly two billion people in the world today are ‘unbanked’.
-And the challenge is far beyond an this present is far beyond an admintrative issue.
-Because these people who do not hold an account with a legacy financial institution often cannot access a host of services many of us take for granted.
+And the challenge is far beyond an adminstrative issue.
+People who do not hold an account with a legacy financial institution often cannot access a host of services many of us take for granted.

 Those who are unbanked tend to be among the poorest members of society.
 Deemed risky prospects by their local financial institutions, this lack of access contributes to locking this segment of humans in a cycle of poverty.